Skip to main content

 B. Messaging Use Case Information:

-Opt-in Type: The method you use to obtain consent to send text messages (e.g., Website Form, Keyword Opt-in, In-Store Sign-up).
+• Opt-in Type: The method you use to obtain consent to send text messages (e.g., Web/Online Opt-In, Verbal Opt-in, Paper Opt-in Mobile QR opt-in text based Keyword Opt-in).

 Toll-Free Number Verification Categories